caketaster/I-Think-Therefore-I-Drink/README.md

 ## User Favourites page
 The user favourites page was always envisioned to be the same as the recipe list page, so I did not create a separate wireframe for it.

-// more wireframes to add..?

 # Features/Structure
-## Navigation
+## Structure
 The user initially lands on the homepage.
 From here they can sign-up, log-in, or simply browse the homepage and each of the post-detail pages.
-Clicking on the **Favourites** or **Submit a recipe** buttons will redirect to the log-in page.
-They can also search by ingredient for cocktails.
+For users not logged-in already, clicking on the **Favourites** or **Submit a recipe** buttons will redirect to the log-in page.
+Users can also search by ingredient for cocktails from the homepage (and every page).

 Logged-in users can further favourite and unfavourite cocktails (a message will appear onscreen telling them this has been successful) and submit their own cocktail recipes to be approved by the admin.
 Favouriting/unfavouriting can be done through the homepage or search results page, and unfavouriting from the user's personal Favourites page.

 Once their cocktails appear on the homepage they can edit their own cocktails (but not those of other users) or delete them from the database.

-Users can always return to the homepage by clicking on the icon or banner at the top of the page, the icon in the footer, besides the **Home** button in the navbar (consistent with most modern websites).
+Users can always return to the homepage by clicking on the icon or banner at the top of the page, the icon in the footer, as well as the **Home** button in the navbar (consistent with most modern websites).

 To keep the site stylistically sound, the admin is the only one who can approve cocktails submitted, and the admin also chooses the image for each cocktail (a default image will show if no image is specifically chosen by the admin).